cpina/pass-the-conch/README.md

 In the config.py there is a language setting and a people_transliterated.

 `festival` software can synthesize different languages.
 In our team we wanted festival to read English in Russian accent: for this we transliterated to Russian.
 The names also need to be transliterated so this is what we did.

+This can also be used to use the software in Russian (with the proper translation), Chinese, etc.